-- Idealism: each form of matter, including human behavior, is a reflection of ideas - Let's trust mostly our mental self - In philosophy, idealism is the group of philosophies which assert that reality, or reality as we can know it, is fundamentally mental, mentally constructed, or otherwise immaterial - It generally suggests the priority of ideals, principles, values, and goals over concrete realities - Human ideas especially beliefs and values shape society - Plato's idealism: reality is just a reflection of non-physical Ideas (ontological idealism).
+- Idealism: each form of matter, including human behavior, is a reflection of ideas - Mind over matter: Let's trust mostly our mental self; people are driven by ideas, visions - In philosophy, idealism is the group of philosophies which assert that reality, or reality as we can know it, is fundamentally mental, mentally constructed, or otherwise immaterial - It generally suggests the priority of ideals, principles, values, and goals over concrete realities - Human ideas especially beliefs and values shape society - Plato's idealism: reality is just a reflection of non-physical Ideas (ontological idealism).
 The material world is an illusion; also a tradition in Hinduism and Buddhism.
-Epistemologically, a skepticism about the possibility of knowing any mind-independent thing - George Berkeley (1685-1753) - Immanuel Kant (1724-1804) (as an attempt of a synthesis of Rationalism and Empiricism) - Beginning with Immanuel Kant, German idealists such as Hegel, Fichte, Schelling, and Schopenhauer dominated 19th-century philosophy
+Epistemologically, a skepticism about the possibility of knowing any mind-independent thing (also: Kant) - George Berkeley (1685-1753) - Immanuel Kant (1724-1804) (as an attempt of a synthesis of Rationalism and Empiricism) - Beginning with Immanuel Kant, German idealists such as Hegel, Fichte, Schelling, and Schopenhauer dominated 19th-century philosophy